 Now, Sgt X has to decide whether his time is worth $2,418.14.
 First of all, he might not receive this amount.
-He would have to check with his pay office to see what his tax withholding rate is.
+He would have to check with his pay office to determine his tax withholding rate.
 If taxes are withheld at a higher rate, he might receive less than his entitlement.
 Then he’d have to wait until the next year to file his tax return and apply for a refund.
-This might not meet his cash flow needs, but in his case, he might not have a whole lot of other priorities besides getting as much money as he needs before he starts college.
+This might not meet his cash flow needs, but in his case, he might not have many other priorities besides getting as much money as he needs before he starts college.

 Case #2: O-5’s Retirement

 Commander Y, a Navy O-5, is retiring after 20 years in Washington, D.C.
-He has a job lined up at $105,000 per year and his employer wants him onboard as soon as possible.
-Commander X hasn’t deployed recently, so he doesn’t have any CTZE leave, but he does have 60 days accrued leave (includes leave he will have earned at his date of retirement).
+He has a job lined up at $105,000 per year, and his employer wants him on board as soon as possible.
+Commander X hasn’t deployed recently, so he doesn’t have any CTZE leave, but he does have 60 days of accrued leave (includes leave he will have earned at his date of retirement).
 He also has a family.